QuaSi-Software/resie/README.md

 ## Usage

 1. Switch into project directory: `cd /path/to/resie`
-1. Run the simulation with `julia src/Resie.jl examples/example_two_sector.json`
+1. Run the simulation with `julia --project=. src/Resie.jl examples/example_two_sector.json`
 1. Outputs of the example projects can be found in `output/out.csv` and `output/info_dump.md`

 ## Testing